midl-xyz/midl-js/apps/docs/midl/hooks/useClearTxIntentions.md

 # useClearTxIntentions

-Clear all transaction intentions from the store
+Clears all transaction intentions from the store.

 ## Import